ewilliams0305/DoWhatNow.Dart/do_what_now/README.md

 A Result package for Dart (and Flutter of course) designed around fluent APIs and a functional approach to error handling, because things go wrong!
 This package will help you process the `DO` without verbosity while forgetting all about the `WHAT`.
 The `DO` being the happy path an application may take, and the `WHAT` being short for `WTF`.
-Complete your process and find out what went wrong and what went wrong.
+Complete your process OR find out what went wrong.

 ![Do What Now?](do_what_now/DoWhat.PNG)